 The BMW M3 carries possibly the most famous single-consonant, single-digit car name in the world – but just because a car wears the famous badge it doesn’t mean it gains automatic access to the league of superstars.

 The M3 name was born out of the company’s motor racing activities, but along the way its reputation has endured a bumpy ride.
 Today it may be regarded as a de facto performance superstar, but there is plenty of proof in the car’s history to suggest that the men and women from Munich haven’t always been able to hit the spot.

 The first ‘E30’ M3 was built in small numbers to legitimise its appearance at circuits around the globe, but such was the popularity of the concept – high power, low mass and a small footprint on the road – that the company was forced to consider a replacement.

-Question is, what kind of M3 is on sale today, and is it still worth buying with all-new, next-generation models now on the not-so-distant horizon?
+Question is, what kind of M3 is this fourth-gen, and is it still worth buying with all-new, next-generation models now on the not-so-distant horizon?